Skip to main content

 Is there a lawsuit for eating disorders and Instagram?

-Yes, over 2,100 actions have been filed against social media companies for mental health harms.
+Yes, thousands of actions have been filed against social media companies for mental health harms.
 The lawsuits focus on problematic use of social media and its mental health effects, including eating disorders.
 Other mental health outcomes include anxiety, depression, self-harm and suicide.

 Many cases have been consolidated in multidistrict litigation (MDL) in the Northern District of California.
 Motley Rice member attorney Previn Warren is co-lead counsel for the social media harm litigation, MDL No. 3047.
 Judge Yvonne Gonzalez Rogers is presiding over the MDL docket.